 If you think your employer is discriminating against you because of your sex, you can do something about it and make a claim against them.
 This is also true if you are facing sex discrimination from colleagues at work.
 Your employer has a legal responsibility to protect you from this type of treatment so you can still make a claim.
 In some circumstances, you can include the individual who is discriminating against you because of your sex in the claim along with your employer.

-Call our specialist Employment Law Solicitors for free initial legal advice on your position so that you can understand if your employer’s actions are sex discrimination.
+Call our specialist Employment Law Solicitors for initial legal advice on your position so that you can understand if your employer’s actions are sex discrimination.

 More Information on Sex Discrimination at Work

 Sex discrimination is when your employer treats you differently because of your sex, whether male or female.
 A man can discriminate against another man and in the same way, a woman can discriminate against a woman.

 Sex discrimination in the workplace is against the law and you can make a claim against your employer if you are facing sexual discrimination at work.

 There are four main types of sex discrimination.
 They are: